Better Relationships in Hugo

 Proper connecting

 Our characters’ Front Matter is fine as it is.
-After all it already lists its novels under a Param key matching our index name, novel.
+After all it already lists its novels under a Param key matching our index name, novel

-On the other hand, our novels identify themselves with id, this will not do, they must also match the index name.
+, this will not do, they must also match the index name.
 So in our novel’s Front Matter:

 title: Son Excellence Eugène Rougon